alexa-samples/skill-sample-python-helloworld-classes/instructions/2-lambda-function.md

 7.  **Finish configuring your function**.
 Click on your function's name (you'll find it in the middle) and scroll to the bottom of the page, you'll see a Cloud9 code editor.

-    We have provided the code for this skill on [here](../lambda/py).
+    We have provided the code for this skill [here](../lambda/py).
 To properly upload this code to Lambda, you'll need to perform the following:

-    1. This skill uses the [ASK SDK for Python](https://github.com/alexa-labs/alexa-skills-kit-sdk-for-python) for development.
-The skill code is provided in the [lambda_function.py](../lambda/py/lambda_function.py), and the dependencies are mentioned in [requirements.txt](../lambda/py/requirements.txt).
+    1. This skill uses the [ASK SDK for Python](https://github.com/alexa/alexa-skills-kit-sdk-for-python) for development.
+The skill code is provided in the [hello_world.py](../lambda/py/hello_world.py), and the dependencies are mentioned in [requirements.txt](../lambda/py/requirements.txt).
 Download the contents of the [lambda/py](../lambda/py) folder.
     2. On your system, navigate to the lambda folder and install the dependencies in a new folder called “skill_env” using the following command:

         ```